chills-01/airway-labels/README.md

 ## Future Improvements

 This project is able to be continuously improved into the future.
 Some main capabilities intended to be expanded upon are as follows:
-- Machine Learning approach to the anatomical leblling: will improve the accuracy, detail and scalability of this application
+- Machine Learning approach to the anatomical labelling: will improve the accuracy, detail and scalability of this application
 - Output file writing and handling:
     - Specify an output directory and filename
-    - Cascade multpiple runs to the same output excel file
+    - Cascade multiple runs to the same output excel file